Clinical Genetics

 • Please encourage your patients to call 206-987-2056, option 1, to schedule their appointment.

-• Referring or transporting a patient to our Emergency Department or Urgent Care: call 206-987-8899 or, toll-free, 866-987-8899 (Emergency Department Communications Center).
+• If you are directing or transporting a patient to the Emergency Department or Urgent Care, please call Mission Control at 206-987-8899 or 866-987-8899 (toll-free).

 Learn more about managing your patients at Seattle Children’s.